ellerbrock/talis.github.io/topics/stack.md

 #### Relational: Postgres

 If you need a relational database use Postgres.
-However, we don't currently use relational databases anywhere in production.
+We currently use Postgres as a backend for PuppetDB and is hosted by Amazon RDS.

 ## Cloud computing